 Grand Canyon Caverns

-If you are doing the Las Vegas to Grand Canyon South Rim road trip in the summer, you will definitely need some relief from the heat.
+If you are doing this trip in the summer, you will definitely need some relief from the heat.
 Stop at the Grand Canyon Caverns on Route 66 between Peach Springs and Yampai.

 It is one of the largest dry limestone caverns in the United States, meaning that its stalactites and stalagmites don’t grow anymore.
 But it is an enormous cave with many beautiful formations still worth exploring.